Soddy's hexlet

-Figure 1.
 A family of hexlets related by a rotation and scaling.
-The centers of the spheres fall on an ellipse, making it an elliptic hexlet.
+The centers of the spheres fall on an ellipse (dashed blue), making it an elliptic hexlet.

-In geometry, Soddy's hexlet is a chain of six spheres (shown in grey in Figure 1), each of which is tangent to both of its neighbors and also to three mutually tangent given spheres.
-In Figure 1, the three spheres are the red inner sphere and two spheres (not shown) above and below the plane the centers of the hexlet spheres lie on.
-In addition, the hexlet spheres are tangent to a fourth sphere (the blue outer sphere in Figure 1), which is not tangent to the three others.
+In geometry, Soddy's hexlet is a chain of six spheres, each of which is tangent to both of its neighbors and also to three mutually tangent given spheres.

-According to a theorem published by Frederick Soddy in 1937, it is always possible to find a hexlet for any choice of mutually tangent spheres A, B and C. Indeed, there is an infinite family of hexlets related by rotation and scaling of the hexlet spheres (Figure 1); in this, Soddy's hexlet is the spherical analog of a Steiner chain of six circles.
-Consistent with Steiner chains, the centers of the hexlet spheres lie in a single plane, on an ellipse.
-Soddy's hexlet was also discovered independently in Japan, as shown by Sangaku tablets from 1822 in Kanagawa prefecture.
+Soddy's hexlet was discovered in Japan, as shown by Sangaku tablets from 1822 in Kanagawa Prefecture.
+Frederick Soddy rediscovered it independently in a 1937 paper.
+Soddy proved that it is always possible to find a hexlet for any choice of mutually tangent spheres A, B and C. Indeed, there is an infinite family of hexlets related by rotation and scaling of the cycle of six spheres in the hexlet, and another infinite family related by rotation and scaling of the other three spheres; in this, Soddy's hexlet is the spherical analog of a Steiner chain of six circles.
+The centers of the hexlet spheres lie in a single plane, on a conic section.

 Definition

-Soddy's hexlet is a chain of six spheres, labeled S_{1}-S_{6}, each of which is tangent to three given spheres, A, B and C, that are themselves mutually tangent at three distinct points.
-(For consistency throughout the article, the hexlet spheres will always be depicted in grey, spheres A and B in green, and sphere C in blue.)
-The hexlet spheres are also tangent to a fourth fixed sphere D (always shown in red) that is not tangent to the three others, A, B and C.
+Soddy's hexlet is a chain of six spheres, labeled S_{1} through S_{6}, each of which is tangent to three given spheres, A, B and C, that are themselves mutually tangent at three distinct points.

 Each sphere of Soddy's hexlet is also tangent to its neighbors in the chain; for example, sphere S_{4} is tangent to S_{3} and S_{5}.
 The chain is closed, meaning that every sphere in the chain has two tangent neighbors; in particular, the initial and final spheres, S_{1} and S_{6}, are tangent to one another.